 Roto compares fantasy teams' cumulative numbers to one another in these categories -- batting average, home runs, RBIs and stolen bases for hitters, and wins, saves, ERA and WHIP (walks plus hits divided by innings pitched, which was created specifically for the rotisserie format) for pitchers in 4x4, with runs scored for hitters and strikeouts for pitchers added in 5x5 -- and awards points to teams in descending order by standings rank in each, with those points then combined to create an overall standings.
 These standings shift each day as games are played and totals change, and the team on top after the season's final game is declared the league champion.

 There's an element of strategy in rotisserie baseball that isn't found in some of the others, as teams must balance players' individual accomplishments as well as each team's statistical totals over the course of an entire season.
-For example, a speedster like Trea Turner, the only player in baseball to steal at least 30 bases in each of the past three seasons, takes on greater importance in a rotisserie league because of how he can influence that singular category.
-Similarly, a closer like Kenley Jansen, the only player in baseball with at least 30 saves in each of the past three seasons, carries more weight in a rotisserie league because saves is (typically) its own department.
+For example, a speedster like Jonathan Villar, the only player with at least 35 stolen bases in each of 2018 and 2019 and at least 15 in 2020, takes on greater importance in a rotisserie league because of how he can influence that singular category.
+Similarly, a closer like Edwin Diaz, whose 89 saves since the beginning of 2018 are seven more than anyone else, carries more weight in a rotisserie league because saves is (typically) its own department.

-To that point, in the annual League of Alternative Baseball Reality (LABR) and Tout Wars industry analysts' competitions, roto leagues in which I've played for nearly two decades, the champion of at least one of the AL- or NL-only leagues was decided by the results of the season's final game in each of the past four years.
+To that point, in the annual League of Alternative Baseball Reality (LABR) and Tout Wars industry analysts' competitions, roto leagues in which I've played for nearly two decades, the champion of at least one of the AL- or NL-only leagues was decided by the results of the season's final game in four of the past five years.
 You can't ask for greater drama than that.

 If you're a longtime fantasy football player just getting your feet wet in fantasy baseball, Head-to-Head Points might be for you.